lewagon/dotfiles/04-Front-End/07-JavaScript-Plugins/02-Weather/README.md

 ## Background & Objectives

 In this challenge, we are going to play around with the [OpenWeatherMap API](https://openweathermap.org/)!
-We'll practise AJAX again, and discover how we can ask the users for their current position!
+We'll practise AJAX again, and discover how we can ask users for their current position!

 ## Specs